aaronalonsotorrens/Project-4-medication-tracker/README.md

 Unregistered users can access the homepage to learn more about the purpose of the app and its features.
 To begin using the app, users must register an account via the sign-up form.
 Once registered, users can securely log in to access the full functionality of the tracker.

 Logged-in users can create new medication entries, browse a list of all their current medications, and update or delete existing entries as needed.
-Each medication record includes details such as name, dosage, frequency, and instructions.
+Each medication record includes details such as name, dosage, frequency and the option to report side effects.

 From their personalized dashboard, users have a clear view of all active medications and their status.
 The clean, responsive design ensures a smooth experience across devices, whether managing prescriptions at home or on the go.